TiagoDiass/TiagoDiass/README.md

 - :man_technologist: **Fullstack** Web Developer and passionate about building projects that impact people's lives :dizzy:
 - 🔭 Currently studying React with Typescript
 - :briefcase: Currently working as a Junior Fullstack Developer
-- 💻 Techs: Javascript, Vue.js, Vuex, React, Sass, Node.js, and **more**.
+- 💻 Techs: Javascript, Typescript, Vue.js, React, Sass, Node.js, and **more**.
 - :books: Currently studying Analysis and Systems Development at Fatec Mogi Mirim

 Get in touch :wave: